 Compression settings are not the only camera parameters that affect readout rate.
 In fact, most camera settings affect readout behavior to some extent.
 Because of this, estimating the line-dependent readout time for a given set of camera parameters - crucial for both observation planning and calibration - is a rather non-trivial task requiring a software algorithm designed for this purpose.
-This algorithm is called "linetime" and is included in both the CISSCAL calibration software and ISSPT.
+This algorithm, called "linetime," was written by Vance Haemmerle at JPL and is included in both the CISSCAL calibration software and ISSPT.